 Halal is an Arabic word that means “permissible”.
 When a goat or sheep or chicken is slaughtered in a particular method it is called as “Halal or Permissible” meat.

 Halal meat vs Jhatka meat – what is the difference?

-In the “halal” method of slaughtering, jugular vein, wind pipe and carotid artery of the goat or sheep or chicken is cut and all the blood of the animal is drained out completely.
+- The sheep or chicken must be slaughtered in a particular manner.
+In the halal slaughter, the jugular vein, windpipe and carotid artery of the sheep or chicken is cut, and all the blood of the animal is drained out completely.

 Jhatka means “instant”.
 In the “Jhatka” method of slaughtering, the goat or sheep or chicken is killed instantly with a single cut or stunting.

 Which is better – Halal meat or Jhatka meat?

 A question like this should be looked at objectively and NOT emotionally.
 Let’s see what the experts have said.